 - Accepted by banks and merchant services.

-A commercial address is an address that is tied to a commercial office location.
+A commercial business address is an address that is tied to a commercial office location.
 It is a real street address that can be used for almost all purposes.

-A commercial address allows you to use it to register your LLC or Corporation, which usually requires a physical address to begin with.
+A commercial business address allows you to use it to register your LLC or Corporation, which usually requires a physical address to begin with.
 Additionally, opening bank accounts will be much easier since you are actually using a commercial location.

 Your address will look more professional as your address will look like the following format: